Alejogb1/job-board/blog-data/how-do-i-generate-a-confusion-matrix-for-binary-classification-with-a-neural-network.md

 id: "how-do-i-generate-a-confusion-matrix-for-binary-classification-with-a-neural-network"
 ---

-Okay, let's tackle this.
-Instead of jumping straight into code, I think it's worth first laying the groundwork and explaining *why* we need a confusion matrix, especially when working with binary classification models.
+,  Instead of jumping straight into code, I think it's worth first laying the groundwork and explaining *why* we need a confusion matrix, especially when working with binary classification models.
 I’ve spent a good chunk of my career building and debugging models, and trust me, a good confusion matrix can save you from making some serious missteps.

 So, you’ve got a neural network spitting out predictions—probabilities, really—that a given input belongs to one of two classes.
 You've probably set a threshold, usually 0.5, to translate those probabilities into hard class assignments: 0 or 1, for instance.
 But just because your model’s overall accuracy is, say, 90%, doesn’t mean it's behaving well across both classes.
 That's where the confusion matrix comes in.
 It breaks down the model’s predictions into four critical categories: true positives (tp), true negatives (tn), false positives (fp), and false negatives (fn).
 These values tell a much more detailed story than a single accuracy score ever could, revealing imbalances or biases in your model's performance.
 Think of it like this: accuracy might tell you how often you're generally correct, but a confusion matrix tells you *where* you are going right and *where* you are stumbling.